rdebusscher/pragmatic-microservices-lab/ReadMe.md

-Pragmatic Microservices with Java EE and WildFly Swarm
+Pragmatic Microservices with Java EE and MicroProfile
 ======================================================
 This hands-on lab demonstrates developing reasonable microservices appropriate for most ordinary blue collar IT organizations in a step-by-step fashion.
 We